Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Elastic stack

-The minimum Elastic Stack version is 7.10.x.
-This applies to Elasticsearch, Kibana, Logstash and Filebeat.

 If you are using an existing Elastic Search environment including Kibana, the following requirements apply.

 - Minimal Elasticsearch is version 7.10.x with X-Pack enabled